shipujin/liveslak/README.txt

 ==== Using the Live OS to install Slackware to hard disk ====

-All variants of Slackware Live Edition with the exception of the XFCE variant contain a script "setup2hd", a tweaked version of the regular Slackware setup program.
+All variants of Slackware Live Edition contain a script "setup2hd", a tweaked version of the regular Slackware setup program.
-The "setup2hd" script allows you to install the Slackware release on which the Live OS is based, to the computer's local hard disk.
-You must boot the Live OS first, and then start "setup2hd" either in an X Terminal in your graphical Desktop Environment (aka Runlevel 4), or from the console in Runlevel 3.
+The "setup2hd" script supports regular Slackware network installations.
+In addition it allows you to install the Slackware release on which the Live OS is based, to the computer's local hard disk - with the exception of the XFCE variant which does not contain the required huge kernel.
+You must boot the Live OS first, and then start ''setup2hd'' either in an X Terminal in your graphical Desktop Environment (aka Runlevel 4), or from the console in Runlevel 3.
 The fact that you can start "setup2hd" from a graphical terminal means that during installation, you can continue browsing, listening to music, watching video, reading an e-book or whatever else makes you pass the time.

 ==== Updating the kernel (and more) on a USB stick ====